 With distribution centres all over the world, we are exceptionally well equipped to serve the growing needs of our global customer base.
 We ship over 50,000 parcels daily, and with distribution centres around the world, we pride ourselves on being able to provide our customers with the quality they are looking for and the fastest possible delivery of their order.

-“We know that to exceed our customers’ expectations, we need to be efficient, innovative and proactive in how we run our operations”Debbie Lentz, President Global Supply Chain, Electrocomponents
+“We know that to exceed our customers’ expectations, we need to be efficient, innovative and proactive in how we run our operations”Debbie Lentz, President for Supply Chain, Electrocomponents

 To ensure we develop our business in the right way for the customer, we have a rigorous continuous improvement strategy – we’re always looking at ways in which we can improve our operational effectiveness and service reliability.
 We know that to exceed our customers’ expectations, we need to be efficient, innovative and proactive in how we run our operations.